carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ~~~
 {: .output}

-What is happening is that the process waits until there’s a complete input configuration i.e. it receives an input value from all the channels declared as input.
+What is happening is that the process waits until it receives an input value from all the channels declared as input.

-When this condition is verified, it consumes the input values coming from the respective channels, and spawns a task execution, then repeat the same logic until one or more channels have no more content.
+When this condition is verified, it consumes the input values coming from the respective channels, runs the task.
+This logic repeats until one or more channels have no more content.

-This means channel values are consumed  one after another and the first empty channel cause the process execution to stop even if there are other values in other channels.
+This means items within a channel are consumed  one after another and the first empty channel cause the process execution to stop even if there are other values in other channels.

 **What happens when not all channels have the same number of elements?**